+86 1510-529-7925 [email protected]

 One thing I did notice about this lens, is that once you stop down past f8, you start to lose a little contrast in the shot.

-This lens was made to allow film guys to shoot film at night and on my 3Ds, I thought this was a light monster, and I tried to use it in the dark a lot when I first got it.
-The fast aperture does help when shooting in the dark but low light is still low light, and your camera’s ISO abilities are more important than the lens now, in the age of digital photography.
-The difference between 1.4 and 1,2 is not that great in terms of light gathering, and you might get some comma from bright light sources in the background.
-I never really had a problem with comma but if it does drive you crazy, then you can always buy the crazy expensive cousin of this lens, the 58 mm 1.2.
+This lens was made to allow film photographers to shoot at night, and on my D3s, I thought it was a light monster.
+I tried to use it in the dark a lot when I first got it.
+The fast aperture does help when shooting in the dark, but low light is still low light, and your camera’s ISO abilities are more important than the lens now, in the age of digital photography.
+The difference between f/1.4 and f/1.2 is not that great in terms of light gathering, and you might get some coma from bright light sources in the background.
+I never really had a problem with coma, but if it does drive you crazy, you can always buy the crazy expensive cousin of this lens, the 58mm f/1.2.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review